-New Keynesian models predict implausible responses to anticipated structural changes, a phenomenon known as the forward guidance puzzle.
-We use tractable necessary and sufficient conditions for when a model exhibits a forward guidance puzzle to characterize restrictions on fiscal policy that eliminate forward guidance puzzles.
+New Keynesian models predict implausible responses to anticipated structural changes when interest rates are exogenous, a phenomenon called the forward guidance puzzle.
+We develop tractable necessary and sufficient conditions for when a model exhibits a forward guidance puzzle, and apply these conditions to characterize restrictions on fiscal policy that eliminate forward guidance puzzles.
 We show that permanent or recurring active fiscal policy regimes can severely dampen equilibrium responses to forward guidance when interest rates are pegged.
 Moreover, uncertainty about future fiscal policy by itself may severely dampen equilibrium responses to forward guidance.

 Maturity, Determinacy and Policy Regimes (under revision)